Greater Mooses Tooth Unit Proposed Development Projects

 On August 25, 2015, ConocoPhillips Alaska, Inc. (CPAI) submitted an application for permit to drill (APD) to the BLM for authorization to construct, operate, and maintain a drill site, access road, pipelines and ancillary facilities to support development of petroleum resources at the Greater Mooses Tooth 2 (GMT2) drilling location.
 The proposed GMT2 drill site, road and pipeline routes are all on BLM-managed lands or ANCSA corporation selected lands.

 The proposed GMT2 drilling and production pad is approximately 20 miles southwest of the ConocoPhillips-operated Alpine Central Facility (CD-1).
 The GMT2 drill site would be supported by permitted GMT1 infrastructure and existing CD-1 infrastructure.

-Read: Final Supplemental EIS for the Greater Mooses Tooth Unit 1
+Read: Record of Decision for the Greater Mooses Tooth Unit 1

 A Supplemental Environmental Impact Statement (SEIS) was prepared to supplement the Alpine Satellite Development Plan (ASDP) Final EIS, dated September 2004, which analyzed the establishment of satellite oil production pads and associated infrastructure within the Alpine field.
-The SEIS tiers to the ASDP Final EIS, and the National Petroleum Reserve in Alaska (NPR-A) Final Integrated Activity Plan/EIS, finalized in November 2012.
+GMT1 was originally analyzed in the ASDP EIS as Colville Delta 6.

-Location: The proposed GMT1 drilling and production pad is approximately 14 miles west of the ConocoPhillips-operated Alpine Central Facility (CD-1).
+The permitted GMT1 drilling and production pad is approximately 14 miles west of the ConocoPhillips-operated Alpine Central Facility (CD-1).
 The GMT1 drill site would be operated and maintained by Alpine staff and supported by existing CD1 infrastructure.